alensiljak/gnucash-portfolio/reports/ReadMe.md

 ```
 C:\Users\me\.gnucash\report_simple\report_simple.py
 ```

+The script `deploy.py` will copy all the reports to their destination, overwriting any reports found(!).

 After placing the reports in the correct location, run ```gc_report``` to generate the resulting report (.scm) files for GnuCash.

 # gnucash-utilities